linebender/linebender.github.io/content/_index.md

  - [`druid`][druid] - A GUI framework for Rust

    `druid` is the original Linebender UI framework, and was the main focus of development until recently.
 There are many good things about `druid`, but the data model it uses (primarily `Lens`es) gets complicated in Rust, and doesn't compose as well as it would in a [GC'd][garbage collection] functional programming language.
 However, a lot of the things that work will will be copied straight over to `xilem`, and today `druid` is a solid choice for a new UI app projected to have low to medium complexity.
-The [#druid-help channel on Zulip](https://xi.zulipchat.com/#narrow/stream/255910-druid-help) is still monitored and you will likely get good answers to any quesitons you have.
+The [#druid-help channel on Zulip](https://xi.zulipchat.com/#narrow/stream/255910-druid-help) is still monitored and you will likely get good answers to any questions you have.

  - [`piet`][piet] - An abstraction layer over platform 2D rendering facilities.